 Parking on public land is managed by traffic wardens employed by local councils.
 Where it isn’t, the police are responsible for enforcement.

-On private land, a parking charge notice will either be put on the offending vehicle or it will have been clocked by Automatic Number Plate Recognition (ANPR) camera and a "ticket" will be sent by post to the vehicle's registered keeper IF they are members of the British Parking Association (BPA) or the Independent Parking Committee (IPC).
+On private land, a parking charge notice will either be put on the offending vehicle or it will have been clocked by Automatic Number Plate Recognition (ANPR) camera and a "ticket" will be sent by post to the vehicle's registered keeper IF the car park's operators are members of the British Parking Association (BPA) or the Independent Parking Committee (IPC).

 If the car park operator is not accredited, then they will be unable to get hold of your details via the DVLA and will find it hard to pursue you.
 It has been known for some motorists to make the process easier because they write to the operator to complain about having a ticket put on their car, and in doing so, provide them with their name and address.

-Don't get caught out by the NEW speeding fines for 2017
+Don't get caught out by the new speeding fines

 The most common type of parking ticket is a Penalty Charge Notice (PCN) issued by local authorities if you park incorrectly or for too long on public land.